Skip to content

 If you do not want mediation

-You will still need to contact us to get a mediation certificate so that you can appeal.
+You will still need to Contact SEND and Inclusion Service to get a mediation certificate so that you can appeal.

 Share this page